davidski/evaluator/cran-comments.md

 ## Update

-This is a minor hotfix, primarily addressing `vctrs` 0.2.0 compatibility.
+This is a resubmission of a minor hotfix to address `vctrs` compatability.
+This resubmission fixes an invalid URI in the README.

 ## Test environments